 New Arrivals + Restocks

+From Yoshikawa Yukihira pots to Hinoki rice scoopers, the range of Japanese kitchenware options is limitless but can be hard to find in Singapore.
+Of all the Japanese kitchenware and cookware, Japanese knives, which are often made of carbon steel, are the most revered.
 Japanese knives are famed to be of top-notch quality amongst professional chefs, amateurs, and cooking hobbyists in Singapore and around the world.
-Renowned chefs travel miles to Japan to purchase the best quality Japanese kitchen knives that are lifetime tools coveted for their delicate design and keen sharpness for precise cuts.
+Renowned chefs travel from across the world to Japan to purchase the best quality Japanese kitchen knives that are lifetime tools coveted for their delicate design and keen sharpness for precise cuts.
 An integral part of Japanese cuisine, good Japanese kitchen knives can preserve the freshness of ingredients and enhance the flavours of a dish when used properly.
 The craftsmanship of Japanese knives produces a sharp, light, and thin blade that comes in a wide variety to meet every food preparation need.

 Known as the chef’s knife, the Gyuto is multi-purpose with its ability.
 The knife feels sturdy in its users’ hands, and its long, thin blades are nimble enough to slice vegetables with utmost precision and heavy enough for seafood and poultry.